 How do I share Web AR effects?

-For WebAR, you will need a Snapcode or a QR code that your users can scan.
-Snapchat generates its own Snapcodes which you can share directly via your digital channels.
-For Facebook and Instagram, you will need to create a custom QR code on websites such as QR Code Monkey, which requires you to enter your effect’s link in order to generate the code.
+For WebAR, you will need a QR code that your users can scan.
+You can create a custom QR code on websites such as QR Code Monkey, which requires you to enter your effect’s link in order to generate the code.
 Once the code is ready, users can simply scan it using their phone’s camera.

 Finally, AR experiences can be delivered within a custom app.
 This might be part of a wider app built by a brand for their customers.
 For example, the app may include AR-powered mini-games or face filters as one of its many other features.